rossfadely/rossfadely.github.io/_posts/2015-1-28-PiinPoint.md

 Here at Insight (and as Data Scientists) we often want to *move fast*.
 Which often translates to: start simple and build up.
 A very simple and easy first step to this problem is K-Nearest Neighbors.
 The idea is simple: for a given location, find the closest locations (by distance) to the location of interest and estimate the missing measurement (for a given hour) by taking a weighted mean of the K neighbors (where K is something like 1, 2, or 10).
 Weights of the K neighbors are determined by inverse distance, and K is set through cross-validation.

 Turns out this didn't work so well.
 The Root Mean Squared Error (RMSE), was not too much better than what PiinPoint is currently doing (think averaging by hour over a large spatial area).
-As you can image the variation of traffic can be immense from place to place, even more so for a dense city (like NYC).
+As you can imagine the variation of traffic can be immense from place to place, even more so for a dense city (like NYC).
 Ultimately, this makes the K neighbors somewhat noisy estimators for the traffic counts.

 # Building an initial model